 - Mandatory Transgender Rights in the Workplace updated clarifying employer obligations regarding unisex and multi-user restrooms.

-California Labor Law Posters 2018 contain the following:
+The California Labor Law Compliance Poster 2019 contains the following:

 California State Postings

 - Your Rights and Obligations as a Pregnant Employee

 - Family Care and Medical Leave (CFRA Leave) and Pregnancy Disability Leave

 - Workers’ Compensation: Notice to Employees